 Our role as your Fort Worth brain injury lawyer is to identify all applicable forms of compensation while ensuring claims are presented in compliance with Texas law.

-At Anderson, Cummings & Drawhorn, we have represented individuals whose lives were changed by head trauma after vehicle collisions, workplace accidents, and defective product failures.
+At Anderson, Cummings & Drawhorn, LLP, we have represented individuals whose lives were changed by head trauma after vehicle collisions, workplace accidents, and defective product failures.
 Our approach includes:

 Our preparation is always thorough, and we approach every claim as if it may be presented in court.
 This level of readiness often strengthens negotiations with insurers and helps ensure that all aspects of a client’s losses are addressed.
 When you work with a Fort Worth brain injury lawyer from our team, you can expect careful attention to the injury’s immediate and long-term impact.